Bezos to speak on sustainability ahead of global climate protest

 Jeff Bezos is holding a news conference on Amazon’s sustainability efforts on Thursday, a day before workers around the world — including more than 1,000 of his own employees — are scheduled to walk out to spotlight climate change.

-Amazon’s founder and chief executive offer is scheduled to speak at the National Press Club in Washington at 10 a.m. local time.
+Amazon’s founder and chief executive officer is scheduled to speak at the National Press Club in Washington at 10 a.m. local time.
 An Amazon spokesman said Bezos will offer an update and news on the company’s sustainability programs but declined to elaborate further.

 Amazon in February pledged to disclose its carbon footprint sometime before the end of the year and said that half of its shipments would be carbon neutral by 2030.
 The company also continues to invest in clean solar and wind power to offset some of the energy consumption of its logistics network and cloud-computing server farms.